kstenerud/bo/README.md

     $ bo -n "oh1 Ps ih4b 12345678"
     12 34 56 78

-Note: The arguments don't need to be separate cmdline arguments. `bo -n "oh1 Ps ih4b 12345678"` does the exact same thing because parsing separates by whitespace.
-Input files specified by the -i switch are also parsed the same way.

     $ bo -n "oh1 Ps ih4l 12345678"
     78 56 34 12